Chaotic Noncoherent SWIPT in Multi-Functional RIS-Aided Systems: Numerical Results and Conclusion

-We have proposed a DCSK-based MF-RIS-aided noncoherent SWIPT framework.
-Specifically, the MF-RIS elements are partitioned into three sub-surfaces, namely, IT, IR, and EH.
-While the IT and IR section serve the users in the transmission and reflection region, respectively, the EH section harvests energy from the incident signal to meet their energy requirement.
-Accordingly, we derived the BER in closed-form and characterized the harvested energy-BER trade-off.
-We also investigated the impact of this trade-off, i.e., appropriate choice of the amplification factors and the reference length $\phi$, on the problem of transmit waveform design.
+Therefore, in this work, we proposed a DCSK-based MF-RIS-aided noncoherent SWIPT framework.
+While the IT and IR section of the MF-RIS serve the users in the transmission and reflection region, respectively, the EH section harvests energy from the incident signal to meet their energy requirement.
+Accordingly, we derived the analytical expression for the system BER and characterized the harvested energy-BER trade-off.
+We also investigated the impact of this trade-off on the problem of transmit waveform design.

-In order to evaluate ${\rm BER}_X$, we need to obtain the mean and variance of $\lambda_p^{(X)}$ from \eqref{dec}.
-By using the Gaussian approximation \cite{twc} and assuming equally probable transmission of $d_p=\pm 1$, the system IT/IR BER based on the channel conditions is obtained as By replacing \eqref{meanvar} in \eqref{ber} and followed by generalization over the considered channel model, we obtain
+To evaluate ${\rm BER}_X$, we need to obtain the mean and variance of $\lambda_p^{(X)}$ from \eqref{dec} \cite{r1r1}.
+Accordingly, by using $\beta=\zeta\phi$ and the definition $E_b=P_{\rm t}T_c \left( \beta+\phi \right) \mathbb{E} \{ x^2 \}$, we get where $\mathbb{E}\{\cdot\}$ denotes the expectation operatorn.
+Note that, both $\lambda_p|(d_p=+1)$ and $\lambda_p|(d_p=-1)$ are sum of a significantly large number of random variables.
+Therefore, by using the Gaussian approximation \cite{chaoswipt4} and assuming equally probable transmission of $d_p=\pm 1$, the system IT/IR BER based on the channel conditions is obtained as By replacing \eqref{meanvar} in \eqref{ber} and followed by generalization over the considered channel model, we obtain